 - % Done changed from 70 to 40

 The benchmark comparison between the two models for 2006 is available.
 While most of the comparisons look OK, there is a couple of serious issues that need to be resolved.
 Have a look at the O3 sondes comparisons in the comp_with_observations_overall.pdf (pages 9-14).
 And why is the solar zenith angle different between the two runs (see p.26 of WINTER_2006.pdf)?

-#10 Updated by Philippe Le Sager 6 days ago
+#10 Updated by Philippe Le Sager about 3 years ago

 Yes indeed, SZA is weighted by the actual timestep:

 phot_dat(region)%sza_av = phot_dat(region)%sza_av + float(ndyn)/float(ndyn_max) * sza phot_dat(region)%nalb_av = phot_dat(region)%nalb_av + float(ndyn)/float(ndyn_max)

 sza_av/nalb_av is written to file.
 Ok the differences are quite small, so it make sense that is due to the different time step.
 Quite surprised by the pattern...probably logical though.